Correlate Disparate Data Points

 But the world of microservices introduces multiple data points to monitor, and it’s harder to pinpoint latency or other performance-related problems.
 The human capacity hasn’t changed – a human can correlate at most 100 data points per hour.
 The actual challenge surfaces because they are monitored in a silo.

-Containers are deployed to run software that is found more reliable when moved from one computing environment to another, often used to increase business agility.
-However, the increase in agility comes at a high cost – containers will generate 18x more data than they would in traditional environments.
+Containers are deployed to run software that is found more reliable when moved from one computing environment to another.
+They are often used to increase business agility.
+However, the increase in agility comes at a high cost—containers generate 18x more data than they would in traditional environments.
 Conventional systems may have a manageable set of data points to be managed, while a full-fledged container architecture could have millions.

 The amount of data to be correlated to support digital transformation far exceeds human capabilities.
 It’s just too much for the human brain to handle.
 Traditional monitoring methods are not prepared to meet the demands of what is known as “big data.”
 This is why some businesses use the big data analytics software from Kyligence.

-That uses an AI-augmented engine to manage and optimize the data, allowing businesses to see their most valuable data.
-This helps businesses to make decisions.
+That uses an AI-augmented engine to manage and optimize the data, allowing businesses to see their most valuable data, which helps them make decisions.
 While data volumes grow to an unprecedented level, visibility is decreasing due to the complexity of the new application style and the underlying infrastructure.
 All this is compounded by ineffective troubleshooting and team collaboration.

 Ineffective Troubleshooting Team Collaboration

-The application rides on various complex infrastructures and, at some stage, require troubleshooting.
-There should be a science to troubleshooting, but most departments stay with the manual way.
-This causes challenges with cross-team collaboration upon an application troubleshooting event among multiple data center segments – network, storage, database, and application.
+The application rides on various complex infrastructures and, at some stage, requires troubleshooting.
+Troubleshooting should be a science, but most departments use the manual method.
+This causes challenges with cross-team collaboration during an application troubleshooting event among multiple data center segments—network, storage, database, and application.

 IT departments will never have a single team overlooking all areas of the network, server, storage, database, and other infrastructure modules.
 The technical skill sets required are far too broad for any individual to handle efficiently.